-Justice Ministries will host a webinar on Thursday, May 16 from 1 to 2 p.m.
-(Eastern) to answer questions about the Doctrine of Discovery, its influence on the PCC’s ministry with Indigenous people, and what repudiating the Doctrine of Discovery means.
-This webinar is suitable for commissioners as preparation for General Assembly and to other members of the church who are interested in the PCC’s ministry of healing and reconciliation.
+Justice Ministries hosted a webinar that answered common questions about the Doctrine of Discovery, its influence on the PCC’s ministry with Indigenous people, and what repudiating the Doctrine of Discovery means.
+This webinar is suitable anyone who is interested in the PCC’s ministry of healing and reconciliation.

 The Doctrine of Discovery has significantly shaped the relationship between the church and Indigenous Peoples.
 TRC Calls to Action 46 and 49 call on churches to reject “concepts used to justify European sovereignty over Indigenous lands and peoples, such as the Doctrine of Discovery and terra nullius.”
 Watch this video to learn more about the Doctrine of Discovery and how it has impacted The Presbyterian Church in Canada’s mission and ministry with Indigenous Peoples.